miguelgondu/blog_hugo/content/posts/2026-01-11/loading-experimental-data-using-hive-partitioning.md

 ---
 date: "2026-01-10"
-title: "Structuring and loading your experiment's results using hive partitioning and duckdb"
+title: "Structure your experiment's results using hive partitioning"
 description: If you structure your experiment's results in a certain way, you get the loading almost for free using duckdb.
 summary: If you structure your experiment's results in a certain way, you get the loading almost for free using duckdb.
 images: null